NatiG25/Space-Travels-Hub/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 ## Space Travels Hub
-> This application allows users to get a test of an adventure of a lifetime.
+> This is a web application for a company that provides commercial and scientific space travel services.
+The application will allow users to book rockets and join selected space missions.
+All information are real live data from the SpaceX API.

 ## Built With

-- HTML
+- Redux

 - CSS